JetBrains/kotlin-native/DEBUGGING.md

 ```

 ### Breakpoints
-Modern debuggers provide several ways to set a breakpoint, see below for tool-by-tool breakdown:
+Modern debuggers provide several ways to set a breakpoint, see below for a tool-by-tool breakdown:

 #### lldb
 - by name